 If you want to get more traffic and sales to your ecommerce website, then on-page SEO is a critical first step.

-There are multitudes of how-to articles and tutorials on the web offering general SEO advice but far less that specifically address the needs of ecmommerce entrepreneurs.
+There’s a multitude of how-to articles and tutorials on the web offering general SEO advice, but far fewer that specifically address the needs of ecommerce entrepreneurs.

 Let’s dive in.

 What is Ecommerce SEO?
 Definition